the-markup/citizen-browser-covid-public-info/README.md

 | user_view_count     | Number of user accounts from this group exposed to selected public health content              |
 | panel_count         | Number of panelists from this group who contributed data to Citizen Browser in the time period |
 | percent_demographic | The figure from user_view_count expressed as a percentage of panel_count                       |

-`Agency-list.csv` contains the list of public health agencies whose posts are included in the data found in `Public-health-agency-view-count.csv`.
-The agencies are ranked by the number of individual Facebook users in our panel who saw posts from that source.

 ## Licensing
 Copyright 2021, The Markup News Inc.